Thinking of moving into a house share?

-One of the main reasons why a lot of people choose to house share is because of the financial benefits.
+One of the main reasons why many people choose to house share is the financial benefits.
 The great thing about sharing a house is having someone to share the bills with.
-And that’s not just the rent, that includes all your utilities such as gas and electricity, plus your internet and TV subscriptions.
-You could use that extra money for hobbies and socialising, or by splitting the costs you could splash out on a fancier place or bigger TV package.
-By sharing you could also save up the money to buy your own place.
+And that’s not just the rent; it includes all your utilities, such as gas and electricity, plus your internet and TV subscriptions.
+You could use that extra money for hobbies and socialising, or by splitting the costs, you could splash out on a fancier place or bigger TV package.
+By sharing, you could also save money to buy your own place.

 You’re never alone

 When you live with other people, there’s always someone to hang out with.
 From having someone to talk to when you need to share your worries or a binge-watching partner for your favourite TV show, they’ll usually be someone on hand to keep you company.
 Plus, it’s a great opportunity to meet new friends outside your usual circle.

 This also means you’ll have a lack of privacy and could be an issue if you like a lot of time to yourself or if you don’t get along with your housemates.
 But you can always retreat to your room if you’d prefer some time alone.

 Pans, plates, cheese graters, it’s a lot of stuff to gather up by yourself.
 You never know how useful a tin opener is until you haven’t got one.
 Sharing a house means that between you, you can collate all of the things you depend on to make your life that little bit easier.
 Unfortunately, it also means that someone is more likely to borrow your fancy shampoo or use up the last of the milk.